LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 To avoid this situation, we can create a **Page Object Manager**.

-The purpose of the Page Object Manger is to create the page’s object and also to make sure that the object is only created once and it can be used across all step definition files.
+The purpose of the Page Object Manger is to create a page object and also to make sure that the object is only created once and it can be used across all step definition files.

 ## Step 1: Design Page Object Manager Class
-1) Create a New Package file and name it 'managers', by right click on the src/main/java and select New >> Package.
+1) Create a New Package in src/main/java and name it 'managers'.

-2) Create a New Class file and name it PageObjectManager by right click on the above created Package and select New >> Class.
+2) Create a New Class inside 'managers' package and name it 'PageObjectManager'.
 3) Add the following code to the class
 ### PageObjectManager.java
 ```